ajellis/ajellis.github.io/_posts/2016-03-20-wahtlsskss.md

 #### Don't Live With Broken Windows

 It's easy to get complacent.
 Don't.
 How many little issues in a project that I allow to exist does it take before my masterpiece is ruined?
 Two?
 Three?
 Fifty?
 Does anyone know?
 Allowing <i>any</i> of these things to exist creates a mind frame of entropy and complacency, and it doesn't take long until that mind frame takes control over my project.
 I'm not saying I should expect perfection.
 I <i>should</i>, however, actively work to fix problems.
 Make a note of problems that exist in a project.
 David uses a great analogy for it; if I can't fix the window, board it up.
 Comment the code out.
 Do whatever I have to do.
-But don't let it remain.
-If it seems like it may be a lot of work to be constantly fixing broken code, and it is.
-But if I don't, broken code will ruin your work.
+But don't let it remain as a stain on your masterpiece.
+If it seems like it may be a lot of work to be constantly fixing broken code, that's because it probably is.
+But if I don't fix it, broken code will ruin my work.

 #### Stone Soup